Last updated 20th May, 2025

 Interior painting is more about the surface temperature and humidity, as opposed to exterior painting where the sunshine or rain are the main problems.
 As a rule of thumb, if you are comfortable with the temperature and humidity in a room, then the paint will be fine too!

-If you hire a professional painter, they may combine the best of spraying and rolling by using a technique called back-rolling.
-This is where the paint is sprayed on the wall then is rolled fusing the droplets together for a better finish.
+If you hire a professional painter, they may use a combination of spraying and rolling with a technique called back-rolling.
+This is where the paint is sprayed on the wall first and then rolled fusing the droplets together for a better finish.

 When trying to estimate the cost for an interior painting job there are a number of things which could go wrong, increasing the cost.
 For example if wallpaper has to be removed before painting, the walls underneath may need a lot of patching up with plaster.